 The vast majority of parents in the Western world are offered vitamin K for their newborn babies.
 Most of them choose to have this but there may always be some who will decide to decline this intervention.
 Sometimes this is because they have concerns about whether the benefits are outweighed by the possible risks.
 Or they may not want to give their baby anything other than breastmilk unless it is truly necessary or for another reason.

-I am really concerned that some of these parents are given a really hard time, both in practice and in the literature, and I wrote about this in my book, Vitamin K and the Newborn.
-But I am even more concerned that, if parents decline routine vitamin K for their newborn baby, they don’t always receive good information about what they should look for in case their baby is the one in several thousand who experiences the unexpected bleeding that has come to be called ‘vitamin K deficiency bleeding’, or VKDB.
+Some of these parents are given a really hard time, both in practice and in the literature.
+I wrote about this in my book, Vitamin K and the Newborn.
+Worse, if parents decline routine vitamin K for their newborn baby, they don’t always receive good information about what they should look for in case their baby is the one in several thousand who experiences the unexpected bleeding that has come to be called ‘vitamin K deficiency bleeding’, or VKDB.
 I know that others share my concern:

 “Although parents ultimately have the right to choose whether or not to administer vitamin K, as healthcare professionals, it is important to provide education regarding the potential complications of withholding vitamin K and the signs of VKDB if vitamin K prophylaxis at birth is withheld.”
 Woods et al (2013: 402)

-With this in mind, and also in relation to another post I wrote about my understanding that the majority of those parents who decline this are declining it as a routine intervention and would be happy to have it given to their baby if there is a specific indiction for this, I want to offer a list of the key things that we might want to suggest that parents look out for in babies who have not received vitamin K. Of course I need to stress that this is for information / discussion purposes only and isn’t intended to constitute or replace individualised midwifery or medical advice.
+I’ve written elsewhere about my understanding that the majority of those parents who decline vitamin K would be happy to have it given to their baby if a specific indication for this arose.
+And today, I am reposting a list of the key things that we might want to suggest that parents look out for in babies who have not received vitamin K. Of course I need to stress that this is for information / discussion purposes only and isn’t intended to constitute or replace individualised midwifery or medical advice.

 Some of the key things that we need to let parents who have declined vitamin K know to look out for include: